Geomatics

 Geomatics is defined in the ISO/TC 211 series of standards as the "discipline concerned with the collection, distribution, storage, analysis, processing, presentation of geographic data or geographic information".
 Under another definition, it consists of products, services and tools involved in the collection, integration and management of geographic (geospatial) data.
-Surveying engineering was the widely used name for geomatic(s) engineering in the past.
-Geomatics was placed by the UNESCO Encyclopedia of Life Support Systems under the branch of technical geography.
+Surveying engineering was the common name used for geomatics engineering in the past.
+The term was placed by the UNESCO Encyclopedia of Life Support Systems under the branch of technical geography, which is geared towards interpreting and communicating spatial data.
+In Germany, "geodesy and geoinformatics" or "geodesy and geoinformation" is commonly used for describing this discipline.
+In addition, "geospatial engineering" or "geodetic and geoinformatic engineering" are alternative terms to "geomatic(s) engineering".

 History and etymology

 The term was proposed in French ("géomatique") at the end of the 1960s by scientist Bernard Dubuisson to reflect at the time recent changes in the jobs of surveyor and photogrammetrist.
 On June 1, 1971, 'geomatics' was first employed in a French Ministry of Public Works memorandum instituting a "standing committee of geomatics" in the government.

 At the centennial congress of the Canadian Institute of Surveying (now known as the Canadian Institute of Geomatics) in April 1982, the new classification was further popularised in English by French-Canadian surveyor Michel Paradis in keynote address.
 Paradis claimed that at the end of the 20th century the needs for geographical information would reach a scope without precedent in history and that, in order to address these needs, it was necessary to integrate in a new discipline both the traditional disciplines of land surveying and the new tools and techniques of data capture, manipulation, storage and diffusion.

 Evolving from its Canadian origins, the term has since been adopted by recognized governmental groups, like the International Organization for Standardization and the Royal Institution of Chartered Surveyors.
 Many other international authorities, such as those in the United States, have shown a preference for the term geospatial technology, which may be defined as a synonym of "geospatial information and communications technology".